-Upon completion of a four-year college degree, a police cadet will be hired (as positions and openings are available) as a police officer if:
+Upon completion of a two or four-year college degree, a police cadet will be hired (as positions and openings are available) as a police officer if:

 They maintain a GPA of 2.0 or higher

-They receive a favorable recommendation from the Cadet Board
+They receive a favorable recommendation and or evaluation while a cadet

 They complete all phases of the recruitment, testing, and hiring process

 The Cadet will then be hired as a probationary officer and retained as a SBPD Police Officer pending ILEA graduation and successful completion of our Field Training Officer (FTO) program.